Spring 2023 (Updated 1.6.2023)

 In order to make the best use of our resources, we provide a variety of support to meet students’ needs.
 These include:

-• Phone screens and Initial Consultations with recommendations for most appropriate service
+• Phone Screens and Initial Consultations with recommendations for most appropriate service

 • Crisis management (during business hours)

-• Short term, goal directed individual or couple’s therapy
+• Short-term, goal-directed individual or couple’s therapy

 • Support groups

-• Online resources: TAO (Therapy Assistance Online) and Kognito (Interactive training to help students in distress)
+• Online resource: TAO (Therapy Assistance Online)

 • Assistance with finding a community Mental Health Provider